Combat Sports for Expats in Brussels

 Short answer

-Davinci Fighting is a strong option if you are looking for combat sports for expats in Brussels.
-The gym is in Evere, 2 minutes from Bordet, works in French, English and Dutch, and offers MMA, BJJ, boxing and kickboxing in one place.
+Davinci Fighting is a strong option if you are looking for combat sports in Brussels without language guesswork.
+The club is in Evere, around 2 minutes from Bordet Station, works in French, English and Dutch, and lets you choose between MMA, BJJ, boxing and kickboxing in one place.

 • Languages: FR, EN, NL

-• Access: practical from north Brussels and Bordet
+• Access: practical from Bordet and north Brussels

 • Trial: first session is free